TommyMart/QuizNight_Terminal_App/readme.md

 #### DRY

-Initally the menus were called in a function, but due to wanting to add emojis and extra columns and row, plus table styling from the rich module, it was decided to write them seperately.
+Initally the menus were called in a one function, but due to wanting to add emojis and extra columns and rows, plus table styling from the rich module, it was decided to write them seperately.
 I understand that a function could have been used but this would have come at the expense of the overall quality and user experience of the app.

+#### Pep 8

+In some instances the Pep 8 guidelines were overridden based common sense and readability.
+This occured mainly during the table rows and columns, where the recommedned line length was exceeded.
+I thought it was important that each column and row stayed as one line of code to avoid messy and confusing code.